shadowgamefly/osf_analysis/Readme.md

 Some major changes including allowing multiclass classification, adopting static word embeddings which was discussed in Kim's Paper, allowing unknown choices for classification given noisy data, etc

-The training data includes more than 60000 paper abstracts in 10 categories based on the taxonomy and data crawled from [bepress](network.bepress.com), and the pre-trained word embeddings is GoogleNews-vectors-negative300 from [word2vec](https://code.google.com/archive/p/word2vec/)
+The training data includes more than 60000 paper abstracts in 10 categories based on the taxonomy and data crawled from [Digital Commons Network](network.bepress.com), and the pre-trained word embeddings is GoogleNews-vectors-negative300 from [word2vec](https://code.google.com/archive/p/word2vec/)

 crawler is available [here](https://github.com/shadowgamefly/osf_analysis/blob/master/crawler), which uses xlml to parse the page source and also has the functionality to continue crawling if halted without losing any data.